mikitty42/manyo_issue/README.md

 It is a task management system application.

 # Description
--The details of task management are as follows.
+- The details of task management are as follows.
--Registration of tasks
+- Registration of tasks
 -Set deadlines for tasks
 -prioritize the tasks
 -Manage task status